 Welcome to the 2018 edition of NUHA's annual writing competition!

-Whether you are from Ghana or Georgia, Greece, Guam or Guyana, we want to hear what YOU have to say about 'education'.
-Absolutely anyone can participate, and three prizes are on offer, together with Matched Prizes for teachers and schools:
+Absolutely anyone could participate in the Blogging Prizes, and three prizes are on offer, together with Matched Prizes for teachers and schools:

-It doesn't matter whether English is your first, second or even third language: articles will be judged first and foremost on the quality of argument and the originality of ideas.
-To participate, authors must respond to one of the set topics within the word-limit, by Saturday 13 October 2018 (midnight PST).
+It doesn't matter whether English is authors' first, second or even third language: articles will be judged first and foremost on the quality of argument and the originality of ideas.
+To participate, authors had to respond to one of the set topics at the links above within the word-limit.

 Entries in alphabetical order:

 Young Writers Category (about 10–14)